Amsterdam Airport Schiphol: Development since the 1990s

-The construction of a new air traffic control tower was completed in 1991 as the existing tower could no longer oversee all of the airport as it was further expanded.
+The construction of a new air traffic control tower was completed in 1991, as the existing tower could no longer oversee all of the airport, as it was further expanded.
 Departure Hall 3 was added to the terminal in 1993, as was another pier, G-pier.
 New wayfinding signage was designed that year as well by Paul Mijksenaar.
 A sixth runway was completed at quite some distance west of the rest of airport in 2003 and was nicknamed the Polderbaan, with the connecting taxiway bridge crossing the A5 motorway.
 The distance of this runway means that taxiing to and from this runway can take between 10 and 20 minutes.
-It also required the construction of an additional air traffic control tower as the primary tower is too far away to oversee this part of the airfield.
+It also required the construction of an additional air traffic control tower, as the primary tower is too far away to oversee this part of the airfield.

 On 25 February 2005, a diamond robbery occurred at Schiphol's cargo terminal.
-The robbers used a stolen KLM van to gain airside access.
+The thieves used a stolen KLM van to gain airside access.
 The estimated value of the stones was around 75 million euros, making it one of the largest diamond robberies ever.

 Later in 2005, a fire broke out at the airport's detention centre, killing 11 people and injuring 15.
 The complex was holding 350 people at the time of the incident.
 Results from the investigation almost one year later showed that fire safety precautions were not in force.
-A national outrage resulted in the resignation of Justice Minister Piet Hein Donner (CDA) and Mayor Hartog of Haarlemmermeer.
+The investigation led to the resignation of Justice Minister Piet Hein Donner (CDA) and Haarlemmermeer mayor Fons Hertog.
 Spatial Planning Minister Sybilla Dekker (VVD) resigned as well because she bore responsibility for safety failings cited in the report.

-In the summer of 2022, the airport suffered the impact of the COVID-19 pandemic on commercial air transport.
-It experienced extraordinarily long delays and a large number of cancelled flights, which led to a recession of air traffic and subsequently to a shortage of security staff and a walkout of baggage handlers.
-Queues for security check-in were reported to last for 5 hours, and many passengers missed their flights.
-The CEO of Schiphol Group, Dick Benschop, was forced to resign.
+As passenger traffic recovered from the impact of the COVID-19 pandemic on commercial air transport in 2022, Schiphol experienced severe operational disruption amid shortages of security and other airport staff.
+Long queues developed, flights were cancelled and the airport imposed limits on the number of departing passengers during the summer because of the shortage of security staff.
+Schiphol Group chief executive Dick Benschop resigned in September 2022 amid the disruption.

-In 2024, Schiphol experienced substantial growth, with an 8% increase in passenger traffic and an 8.2% rise in cargo volume compared to 2023.
-This surge prompted Schiphol Group to announce a €6 billion infrastructure investment plan covering the 2024–2029 period.
-Key projects include the renovation of Pier C, an overhaul of the baggage handling system, enhancements to climate-control systems, and the construction of additional aircraft stands and taxiways.
-The airport is also developing a new Pier A, scheduled to open in 2027.
+In 2024, Schiphol saw an 8% increase in passenger traffic and an 8.2% rise in cargo volume compared to 2023.
+Also in 2024, Royal Schiphol Group announced a €6 billion infrastructure investment plan, the largest in the airport's history.
+Planned improvements included the renovations of Pier C, Lounge 1, the baggage system, and passenger walkways, lifts, and bridges.
+The Lounge 1 expansion was completed by November 2024, with 5,000 square meters of additional passenger space and a new plaza.